pradjadj/blackboxai-1750695794363/README.md

-Plugin Duitku Payment Gateway for WooCommerce - Display directly on checkout page
+Plugin Duitku Payment Gateway for WooCommerce - Display directly on checkout page for VA Number and QR Code.

 Supported Payment:
 - BNI